jamesdellinger/ios-nanodegree-meme-me-version-2-app/README.md

     <img src="https://github.com/jamesdellinger/ios-nanodegree-meme-me-version-2-app/blob/master/Screenshots/Screen%20Shot%202017-10-22%20at%209.49.40%20PM.png" height="400">

+4. Top and Bottom text fields auto-shrink size of text down to a minimum size.
+This keeps really long meme labels from overrunning the width of the meme image, no matter how narrow or wide it is.
+After the minimum text size is reached, only then does the label get truncated:

+    Screen Shot 2017-10-22 at 10.23.05 PM

+    Screen Shot 2017-10-22 at 10.24.31 PM

-4. Finally, when saving a meme, app auto-crops out app chrome, borders, empty space, and only saves the actual meme image, itself:
+5. Finally, when saving a meme, app auto-crops out app chrome, borders, empty space, and only saves the actual meme image, itself:

     <img src="https://github.com/jamesdellinger/ios-nanodegree-meme-me-version-2-app/blob/master/Screenshots/Screen%20Shot%202017-10-22%20at%209.36.19%20PM.png" height="400">